nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 <br> 2.
 If a command fails its execution, it will not call `EnrolCommand#execute()`, instead a `CommandException` will be thrown and no student(s) will be enrolled to the given class group.
 </div>

-### \[Proposed\] Grading Assessment Feature
+### Grading Assessment Feature

-#### Proposed Implementation
+#### Implementation

-The proposed grading assessment mechanism is facilitated by `TAssist`.
+The grading assessment mechanism is facilitated by `TAssist`.
 Since there are various gradable components, a new entity `Assessment` will benefit the application.
 This entity will allow tutors to customize what are the different gradable components, from assignments to class participations.
 Tutors can add, delete and list this entity like the other entities.
 On top of that, they will be able to grade the assessment, using the `grade` command.
 The following operations will be implemented for the `grade` command:

 * `GradeCommandParser#parse()` — Parses the command arguments.
 * `GradeCommand#execute()` — Executes `ModelManager#gradeAssessment()` with the specified assessment, students and the grade they get.